gvwilson/thirdbit/src/fiction/santas/index.md

 now he was sideways as they rocketed around an impossibly tight turn, or at least his body was sideways, he wasn't sure where the cold beans he'd had for breakfast were going.
-Shady Ann whooped again,
-pedalling pedals and pulling levers.

 [^panel-lights]: Most of the others had either given up or were too scared to do anything.

-The ruined buildings around them grew taller.
+The Elfabot pedalled pedals and pulled levers as the ruined buildings around them grew taller.
 The few shards of glass left in their windows looked like jagged teeth in hungry mouths.
 Then a windowless tower a few blocks away lifted, swung forward, and came down with a thud that made the train shiver on the tracks.